NREL/resstock/docs/read_the_docs/source/tutorial/setup_analysis_project.rst

 #. ``HPXMLtoOpenStudio``

 All of these measures, with the exception of ``ResStockArguments``, are located in the `OpenStudio-HPXML <https://github.com/NREL/OpenStudio-HPXML>`_ repository.
+See the `OpenStudio-HPXML documentation <https://openstudio-hpxml.readthedocs.io/en/latest/>`_ for information on workflow inputs and outputs.

 .. note::